Kamus SABDA Mobile

 Derived form noun cleanness2

-15. clean(s = adj.all) Array - thorough and without qualification; "a clean getaway"; "a clean sweep"; "a clean break"
+15. clean(s = adj.all) - thorough and without qualification; "a clean break"; "a clean getaway"; "a clean sweep"

-16. clean(s = adj.all) Array - not carrying concealed weapons; Array
+16. clean(s = adj.all) - not carrying concealed weapons;

-17. clean(s = adj.all) neat - free from clumsiness; precisely or deftly executed; "he landed a clean left on his opponent's cheek"; "a clean throw"; "the neat exactness of the surgeon's knife"
+17. clean(s = adj.all) neat - free from clumsiness; precisely or deftly executed; "a clean throw"; "he landed a clean left on his opponent's cheek"; "the neat exactness of the surgeon's knife"

-18. clean(s = adj.all) Array - free of drugs; "after a long dependency on heroin she has been clean for 4 years"
+18. clean(s = adj.all) - free of drugs; "after a long dependency on heroin she has been clean for 4 years"

 [CIDE DICTIONARY]